giantjester/markcdickson-author.github.io/_posts/2016-06-05-into-the-darkness.markdown

 title:  Into the Darkness
 date:   2016-06-05 00:00:00 0000
 categories: fiction
-excerpt: "Was there still time left?

-It was closer to him now

-He hadn’t made it"
+excerpt: "Was there still time left?<br/>It was closer to him now<br/>He hadn’t made it"
 images:

   - url: /assets/bannerPhoto_intoTheDarkness.png